mmu-webdesign/Level4-web-term-1/HTML/html01/09-images.md

      - Stunning panoramic shot of the Golden Gate Bridge, looking across the bay towards San Francisco.

 - `lombard-street.jpg`
-     - Take from the top of the world famous Lombard Street, known for its amazing winding road with Coit Tower in the distant background.
+     - Taken from the top of the world famous Lombard Street, known for its amazing winding road with Coit Tower in the distant background.

 - `painted-ladies.jpg`
      - The beautiful Painted Ladies, a row of Victorian and Edwardian style houses located across from Alamo Square park.
-A must visit location for all visitors.
+A must visit location for all tourists.

 - Save `exercise-07.html` in your editor.